-When Public Enemy released “Fight The Power” in 1989, there were few rules when it came to sampling.
-While today’s artists face more constraints, they’re finding ways to keep hip hop the most vital, and popular, music genre.
+When Public Enemy released “Fight The Power” in 1989, there were few rules when it came to sampling in hip hop.
+While today’s artists face more constraints, they’re still finding new ways to keep hip hop the most popular (and vital) genre in music.

 I’ll never forget the first time I heard “Fight the Power” by Public Enemy.
 It was 1989.
 I was sitting in a movie theater watching the opening credits for Do the Right Thing.
 And as much as I loved the pairing of the music with a boxing/dancing Rosie Perez, the thing that really grabbed me was the word “I.”